-Assists with the management and operation of the Student Activities Office.
-Duties include but are not limited to: creating quarterly office schedules, chairing staff meetings, training new employees, and monitoring supply inventory, communicating duties and tasks to employees, and coordinating staff schedules for campus tours and EvCC activities and events.
+Assists with the management and operation of the Student Ambassador Program.
+Duties include but are not limited to: creating quarterly schedules, chairing staff meetings, training new employees, and coordinating campus tours.
+Collaborating with the management of service areas and other campus departments ambassador assistance requests.

 Preferred Qualification: 1 year experience as a Student Ambassador.

 Student Graphic Design Intern